-We run an annual car survey, in which tens of thousands of people tell us about their current car and how reliable it is.
-Based on feedback from current Suzuki owners, we have reliability data for new cars aged up to three years old, and also cars aged between five and nine years old, and old cars aged 10-15 years.
+Every year, we run an annual car survey where tens of thousands of people tell us about their current car and how reliable it is.
+Based on feedback from current Suzuki owners, we have reliability data for new cars aged up to four years old, and also used cars aged between five and nine years old, and old cars aged 10-15 years.

 The Celerio's low official CO2 emissions figures also put it in a low tax band to help with running costs.

 Suzuki's range of low-cost family cars rises up all the way to the mid-size SUV which, despite its size, still comes in from only £15,292.
 This could well attract potential buyers away from its considerably more expensive popular rival, the – this starts from £19,995.

 Suzuki’s competitive pricing also means it can offer attractive PCP (loan towards buying the car outright) and finance deals.